 Stir-fried pork and cucumber in Thai red curry

 1 tbsp cooking oil

 1 tbsp Thai red curry

 ~125 grams pork tenderloin, cut into thin strips

 1 pc red bell pepper cut into strips

 Heat oil in a pan.
 Add the garlic and stir fry for a minute then add the red curry.
 Stir-fry until curry is well blended with the oil and garlic.
 Add the fish sauce and pork.
 Stir-fry again for a few minutes till meat is cooked through.
 Add the bell pepper strips and cook for another minute.
 Just before serving, stir in the cucumber.

 Thai food is a favorite of mine.
-I would love to travel to Thailand someday soon (with my Eagle Creek luggage) and eat all the hot and spicy dishes to my heart’s content!
+I would love to travel to Thailand someday soon and eat all the hot and spicy dishes to my heart’s content!